TheNetworg/SkolniLogin-PowerShell/README.md

 The hash is then stored into *msDS-cloudExtensionAttribute1* in the Active Directory and used for further matching and making changes.
 This is the reason why it is very crucial to keep the Country, IDType and ID the same for user in each export.

 ## Input CSV file
+File is basically validated with each import, simply for fields existing and being filled out.
 The file is CSV and has to have following fields:
 ### GivenName
 ### Surname
 ### Class